 With vertical images, there is no wiggle room and the aspect ratio is 4:5, another otherwise will be cropped.

-What is the Best Aspect Ratio for Facebook in 2019?
+What is the Best Aspect Ratio for Facebook?

 Facebook has a variety of aspect ratios for its different image uploading uses.

 - For profile images (both personal and business pages), the ratio is 1:1.

 - For cover images (on both personal and business pages), the ratio is 16:9.

 For images posted to the feed, you can range in aspect ratio between 9:16 to 16:9.
 I’ve found that there is no real ideal, Facebook tends to adhere to whatever your aspect ratio is so long as it stays between 9:16 and 16:9.

 If you are a photography business that is launching advertisements, these are the following best aspect ratios:

 - For feed placements: Square 1:1 for images and vertical 4:5 for videos.